 The Welfare of Animals at the Time of Killing Regulations 2015 and assimilated Regulation (EC) No 1099/2009 on the protection of animals at the time of killing create offences for failing to comply with provisions relating to restraining, stunning and killing.
-Unless you are using a firearm to kill pigs, sheep, goats, deer or cattle, you must restrain them.
-The Regulations also make it an offence to cause or permit any avoidable excitement, pain or suffering to any animal or bird during the slaughter or killing process.
+Unless you are using a firearm to kill your sheep, you must restrain them without causing them pain, suffering or distress.
+The Regulations also make it an offence to cause or permit any avoidable excitement, pain or suffering to any animal during the slaughter or killing process.